mulesoft-catalyst/flex-gw-cd-examples/k8s-sidecar/README.md

 ```
 helm get manifest gateway -n gateway > gateway_release_manifest.yaml
 ```
-This step isn't required, but obtaining the manifest at this point is helpful in understanding the configuration changes we make after this point (by having ArgoCD apply the YAML configuration files) in order to configure Flex Gateway as a sidecar within the cluster.
+This step isn't required, but obtaining the manifest at this point is helpful in understanding the resources which are created by the Helm chart.
-7. Verify **apiinstances** were created during installation:
+7. Verify that two `APIInstance` resources were created during installation:
 ```
 kubectl -n gateway get apiinstances
 ```